jactor-rises/archived-actions/release-git/README.md

 changes of the source-tree done by previous actions (if any changes) and also adding a tag for the release.

-Requires a github runner with a github artifact and an environemnt where a bash shell can run with git interactions.
+Requires a github runner with a github artifact and an environment where a bash shell can run with a git client.

-No inputs are required, but the script will expect an environment variable for the filename that will hold the release version and the github token.
+This action is strongly influenced by [Endbug/add-and-commit][https://github.com/EndBug/add-and-commit] but do not require running a docker image and do not require to specify the name and email of the committer, but will use the information from the author of the head commit on this action run.